 Section 2.7 Redemption Provisions.
 The Term Bonds of each Series of Bonds shall be subject, to the extent provided in the Supplemental Indenture authorizing each such Series of Bonds, to redemption prior to maturity by operation of Sinking Fund Installments required to be made to the Sinking Fund Account.
-The Bonds of each Series shall further be subject to redemption prior to maturity at such times and upon such terms as shall be fixed by such Supplemental Indenture.
-Except as otherwise provided in a Supplemental Indenture, if fewer than all Bonds of a Series are to be redeemed, the particular maturities of such Bonds to be redeemed and the Principal amounts of such maturities to be redeemed shall be selected by the Issuer.
-If fewer than all of the Bonds of any one maturity of a Series shall be called for redemption, the particular units of Bonds, as determined in accordance with Section 2.9 hereof, to be redeemed shall be selected by the Trustee randomly in such manner as the Trustee, in its discretion, may deem fair and appropriate.
+The Bonds of each Series shall be fixed by such Supplemental Indenture.
+Except as otherwise provided in a Supplemental Indenture; if fewer than all Bonds of a Series are to be redeemed, the particular maturities of such Bonds to be redeemed and the Principal amounts of such maturities to be redeemed and be eslected by the Issuer.
+If fewer than all of the Bonds of any one maturity of a Series shall be called for redeenption, the particular units of Bonds, as determined in accordance with Section 2.9 hereof, to be redeemed shall be selected by the Trustee by lot in such manner as the Trustee, in its discretion, may deem fair and appropriate.

-Section 2.8 Notice of Redemption.
+Section 2.8 Notice of Redemption